2019 Northeast Transportation Safety Conference (NETSC)

 Monday, October 28th & Tuesday, October 29th

-This conference brings together engineering, education, and highway safety specialists from across the Northeast to focus on a common goal: the reduction of fatalities and injuries on our roadways.
+This conference brings together engineering, education, law enforcement and EMS highway safety specialists from across the Northeast to focus on a common goal: the reduction of fatalities and injuries on our roadways.

 Avery Ash, Head of Autonomous Mobility, INRIX